 As once said to me, "Indigenous people, we are like trees."
 This was said to me by somebody from another culture who was part indigenous from their country.
 His grandmother was Indigenous and he was part Spanish.
 And, he watched the genocide of the Indigenous people in

-1 his country and surrounding countries and said, "Indigenous 2 people are like trees.
-The men are the trunk standing tall 3 with the limbs extending out to protect and shade and to, 4 you know, protect the children as they go out.
-But, the 5 women are the roots, the foundation in which the men and 6 women stand upon."
-7 He said, "So you kill the roots, you kill 8 the society."
+He said, "So you kill the roots, you kill the society."
 And that's what this has been about.
-They 9 have been killing the women, they have been killing the 10 girls, and they have been killing the children.
-And, that 11 has been going on historically.
-And, that's part of the 12 cultural genocide and the genocide of our First Nation 13 people in Canada.
-14 Moving forward to a timeline of July 1976, 15 my grandfather "disappears."
-We are descended from 16 hereditary chiefs.
+They have been killing the women, they have been killing the girls, and they have been killing the children.
+And, that has been going on historically.
+And, that's part of the cultural genocide and the genocide of our First Nation people in Canada.

+Moving forward to a timeline of July 1976, my grandfather "disappears."
+We are descended from hereditary chiefs.
 My grandfather was a hereditary chief.
-17 He disappears.
+He disappears.
 His name is Gabriel Phillips.

 18 The police are reported to, but nothing is 19 done.
 No report is filed, no follow-up.
 Repeated attempts 20 to find out what is being done is met with silence and 21 stonewalling because we are less than.

-22 November 11, 1976, so five months later, my 23 mother, Mary Anne Phillips also known as Marion to her 24 family, she dies 1:41 a.m. at St. Paul's Hospital in 25 Vancouver.
-Her death is listed as alcohol overdose, but her blood alcohol level is .04.
+November 11, 1976, so five months later, my mother, Mary Anne Phillips also known as Marion to her family, she dies 1:41 a.m. at St. Paul's Hospital in Vancouver.
+Her death is listed as alcohol overdose, but

+1 her blood alcohol level is .04.